mikeeq/mbp-fedora/README.md

 - Anaconda sometimes could not finish installation process and it's freezing on `Network Configuration` step, probably due to iBridge internal network interface

 > workaround - it's a final step of installation, just reboot your Mac (installation is complete)

-- Wifi could have problems with connecting to secure networks (WPA2)
-  - wpa_supplicant error - `CTRL-EVENT-ASSOC-REJECT bssid= status_code=16`
-    - there are two workaround available:
-      - you can stick with wpa_supplicant as wifi backend and you will need to reload broadcom module every time you connect to network

-      ```
-      ## Run as root
-      modprobe -r brcmfmac; modprobe brcmfmac
-      ```

-      - or you can change your wifi backend to iwd (it's less problematic, it's crashing sometimes, but it's more stable than wpa_supplicant [with broadcom wifi])

-      ```
-      ### iwd is now installed by default installation instructions mentioned below are for older Fedora installations

-      ## Run all commands as root
-      # Change wifi backend which NetworkManager is using
-      vi /etc/NetworkManager/conf.d/wifi_backend.conf

-      [device]
-      wifi.backend=iwd

-      # enable iwd autostart
-      systemctl enable iwd

-      # start iwd
-      /usr/libexec/iwd
-      systemctl start iwd
-      systemctl restart NetworkManager

-      ## If you want to switch back to wpa_supplicant just remove/rename `/etc/NetworkManager/conf.d/wifi_backend.conf` file, i.e.:
-      mv /etc/NetworkManager/conf.d/wifi_backend.conf /etc/NetworkManager/conf.d/wifi_backend.conf_iwd
-      ```

 - Macbooks with Apple T2 can't boot EFI binaries from HFS+ formatted ESP - only FAT32 (FAT32 have to be labelled as msftdata).